 All requests will be considered, up to $5,000.
 There is no minimum request.

-The 2019 Grant process is now open.
+The deadline for the Grants is May 31st of each year.
 If you are interested in submitting a project please review the guidelines and application.
-Submit completed applications no later than May 31, 2019 to Marissa Ivey, Ministry Associate, 317-713-2641.
+Submit completed applications no later than May 31st to Marissa Ivey Chiles, Ministry Associate, 317-713-2641.